Montana Speech-Language Pathology and Audiology Licensing

 House Bill 438 merges the four boards of Physical Therapy Examiners, Occupational Therapy Practice, Athletic Trainers, and Speech-Language Pathologists and Audiologists into the singular Board of Physical, Rehabilitative, and Developmental Health Care Professionals.

-Licensees in Montana will be able to purchase privileges to practice in other member states, and other states' licensees will be able to purchase privileges to practice in Montana.
+Once Montana is able to fully implement the compact, licensees in Montana will be able to purchase privileges to practice in other member states, and other states' licensees will be able to purchase privileges to practice in Montana.

 • During the 2025 Legislative Session, the Montana Legislature passed HB 276, impacting how the Department of Labor & Industry serves legal notices.